melke/LogglyLogger-CocoaLumberjack/README.md

-# Don't use this yet.
-It is not completed yet!

 # LogglyLogger-CocoaLumberjack

 LogglyLogger-CocoaLumberjack is a custom logger for [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) that logs to [Loggly](https://www.loggly.com/).

 ##Requirements

 A Loggly account.
-(Note, that they charge for higher volumes of logging)
+(Note, they charge for higher volumes of logging)

 LogglyLogger-CocoaLumberjack uses ARC.
 If your project doesn't use ARC, you can enable it per file using the `-fobjc-arc` compiler flag under "Build Phases" and "Compile Sources" on your project's target in Xcode.